FPGA-Research-Manchester/fos/compilation_flow/hls/README.md

     For this tutorial, you can leave these options as the defaults.

-## Using Your Custom Module in Vivado
+## Phase 2: Using Your Custom Module in Vivado

 ### Step 1 - Create a New Project
 1. To create a new project, go to **File** > **Project** > **New...**